integratop/gitlab-org-charts-mirror/doc/charts/gitlab/migrations/_index.md

 {{< /details >}}

-The `migrations` sub-chart provides a single migration [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) that handles seeding/migrating the GitLab database.
+The `migrations` sub-chart provides a single migration [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) that handles seeding/migrating the databases used by GitLab.
 The chart runs using the GitLab Rails codebase.

 If [ClickHouse](../../../development/clickhouse.md) is enabled, then this sub-chart runs migrations for [ClickHouse](../../../development/clickhouse.md) as well.